 Ooma has an ongoing WeWork partnership that provides unique deals for members of the WeWork coworking community.
 That’s how New York City-based Clarify Capital got started using Ooma phone service.
 As the owners explain in the video below, 99 percent of the financial firm’s business is done on the phones, which makes reliable service a top concern.

-For the past seven years, Ooma Office has been selected the #1 VoIP phone system in PC Magazine’s Business Choice Awards.
+For the past eight years, Ooma Office has been selected the #1 VoIP phone system in PC Magazine’s Business Choice Awards.
 As editors explain, “Ooma has the top score in every single category of our survey.
 That’s really all you need to know.”

 Learn more about how Ooma Office phone system is providing small businesses with innovative communications solutions.